benchristelcom/benchristelcom.github.io/src/portal/index.md

 Dedicated individuals' comprehensive maps of their chosen domain.

-- [Every Noise at Once](https://everynoise.com) <hs-meta keywords="everynoise.com"></hs-meta> - A catalog of all music on Spotify by algorithmically-inferred genre.
+- [Every Noise at Once](https://everynoise.com) <span inert>everynoise.com</span> - A catalog of all music on Spotify by algorithmically-inferred genre.
 An incredible work of data science by [Glenn McDonald](https://www.furia.com).
 - [Eldamo.org](https://eldamo.org) - the ELvish DAta MOdel.
 Paul Strack's project to collect every word of Elvish in Tolkien's works into one searchable, cross-referenced database.
 - [David Rumsey Map Collection](https://www.davidrumsey.com/) - Historical and rare maps. (h/t [Cidoku])